adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper.md

 Figure 12b: Confusion Matrix - TH-SE-ResNet, Charlotte Dataset, Batch Size 32

-Compared to the Tufts results, the confusion matrices in Figures 12a and 12b show considerably higher off-diagonal counts, reflecting the lower overall accuracy (81-85%).
-For batch size 64 (Figure 12a), while 947 females and 794 males were correctly identified, a substantial number of misclassifications occurred (235 females predicted as male, 83 males predicted as female).
-A similar pattern of significant errors is visible for batch size 32 (Figure 12b: 175 females predicted as male, 49 males as female).
-These matrices visually underscore the challenge posed by the Charlotte dataset's variability and limited subject pool, leading to more confusion between the gender classes for the model.
+Compared to the Tufts results, the confusion matrices in Figures 12a and 12b show considerably higher off-diagonal counts, reflecting the lower overall accuracy (achieving 85% for batch 64 and 81% for batch 32, as mentioned earlier).
+For batch size 64 (Figure 12a), while 947 females and 794 males were correctly identified, a substantial number of misclassifications occurred: 83 females were predicted as male, and 235 males were predicted as female.
+For batch size 32 (Figure 12b), the model correctly identified 1024 females and 639 males.
+Misclassifications included only 6 females being predicted as male, but a significantly higher number of 390 males being predicted as female.
+These matrices visually underscore the challenge posed by the Charlotte dataset's variability and limited subject pool, leading to more confusion between the gender classes for the model, particularly in identifying males correctly with batch size 32.

 ### 4.3 Results on Combined Dataset: